linode/docs/docs/tools-reference/linux-system-administration-basics.md

 If you're used to using an FTP client, OpenSSH (which is included and active with all of the Linode distribution images) allows you to use an FTP-like interface over the SSH protocol.
 Known as "SFTP," many clients support this protocol, including [WinSCP](/docs/networking/file-transfer/transfer-files-winscp) for Windows, [Cyberduck](/docs/networking/file-transfer/transfer-files-cyberduck) for Mac OS X, and [Filezilla](/docs/tools-reference/file-transfer/filezilla) for Linux, OS X, and Windows desktops.

 If you are accustomed to FTP, SFTP will be very familiar to you.
-By default, whatever access a user has to a file system at the command line, they will also have over SFTP.
+By default, whatever access a user has to a file system at the command line, that user will also have over SFTP.
 Consider the implications of [file permissions](/docs/tools-reference/linux-users-and-groups) when configuring user access.

 You can also use Unix utilities including `scp` and [rsync](/docs/linux-tools/utilities/rsync) to securely transfer files to your Linode.
-On local machine, a command to copy `team-info.tar.gz` would look like:
+On a local machine, a command to copy `team-info.tar.gz` would look like:

     scp team-info.tar.gz username@hostname.example.com:/home/username/backups/

 The command, `scp`, is followed by the path of the file on the local file system to be transferred.
-Next is the username and hostname of the remote machine, separated by an "at" sign (`@`).
-Following the hostname, there is a colon (`:`) and the path on the remote server where the file should be uploaded to.
+Next, the username and hostname of the remote machine follow, separated by an "at" sign (`@`).
+Follow the hostname with a colon (`:`) and the path on the remote server to where the file should be uploaded.
 Using a more generalized example:

     scp [/path/to/local/file] [remote-username]@[remote-hostname]:[/path/to/remote/file]